The most important thing in three sentences....

 Detached houses

 In the private customer business, you have many small projects to manage.
-In future, your field service can have a drone with them that is used regularly and provides 3D data.
+In future, your field service can have a drone with them that is used on a regular basis and delivers 3D data.
 Automatically captured image sets of between 60 and 120 images per property are uploaded to a cloud solution, for example, where they are automatically analysed.
 The models can be measured directly in the cloud or exported to any planning tool.

 Figure 4: Roof for surveying